nonomal/loggifly/docs/guide/config_sections/containers.md

   container1:
     keywords:
       - error               # simple keyword
-      - regex: error\b.*   # this is how to set regex patterns
+      - regex: download.*failed"    # this is how to set regex patterns
       - keyword: critical   # another way to set a simple keyword

 ```